A message from Lina Podles, Director of the Hoboken Public Library:

 In order to observe safe social distancing rules, there is a limit of maximum 3 people in circulation, 9 people in reference/computer labs, 6 in the teen area, and 2 adults and 4 children in the children’s room.
 Please note, you might be asked to wait to be allowed into the areas to maintain safety occupancy guidelines.

 We are also opening the Branch at 124 Grand Street.
-It will be open Monday, Tuesday, Thursday, and Saturday from 10 am until 3 pm.
+It will be open Monday through Saturday from 10 am until 3 pm.
 It, too, offers “Grab & Go” service.
 You’ll be able to browse the stacks, but please limit your visit to 30 minutes.
 It’s a convenient but compact library, and we want everyone to enjoy it.